 When the Holy Spirit got through to me in 1976, I realized how many “church” people are actually NOT Christian people.
 I prayed and was baptized in 1972 but made it REAL in 76.
 Who knows, maybe I’ll stand before God and hear Him say…no son, I actually redeemed you in 72 and you just got serious in 76.
 Either way, what came with getting serious was a literal “counting of how many days I have left”.
 I still hated sleep but now it had as much to do with possible “wasted hours”, as the missing out on fun.

-At 18, when I knew God wanted me to preach and presumably pastor as my vocation, I saw it as a race… not a slow paced marathon, but a very, very, VERY long hard sprint.
+At 18, when I knew God wanted me in ministry and presumably pastor as my vocation, I saw it as a race… not a slow paced marathon, but a very, very, VERY long hard sprint.
 Seriously, consider that if you are old enough to read this and understand it, you only have at best some 3000 weeks left?
 If you have $5.00 you’ve got 3000 weeks.
 If you have $5 billion, you have 3000 weeks.
 Point is…3000 weeks.
-Of course you might only have ONE.
-But even at that, my request to God is to go out in a blaze of glory.

 So my ministry has always been one of urgency.
 I have a sign in my office that reads “Thou Shalt Not Whine.”
 And, to exponentially multiply this, I married a perfectionist who happens to have more talent in her little pinky than me or most people I know.
 SO…our quest together is to GET IT DONE, get it done RIGHT, get it done FAIRLY, and get it done YESTERDAY.